TOILmodular/CLONK/README.md

 ## Components
 The module contains several SMD components:
 - LM13700 OTA IC (x2) - this IC is not being manufactured anymore as a THT component, but the SMD version is still available
-- 0.1uF capacitors - used as bypass caps for all ICs
+- 0.1uF capacitor (x10) - used as bypass caps for all ICs
 - MMBT3906 transistor (x3)

 All other components in the module are through-hole.